kandelvijaya/website/content/post/romobos18.md

 ### Others

 There were couple of talks that were generic and common.
-Oleg Anghelov had a interesting presentation on beyond engineering.
-The key takeaways was how does it differ working in OutSourcing company to product company.
-His message was to giving a damn about the company and product is win situation.
 There was a talk on Security which had solid content on how to preserve users secure data from leaking.
-For instance blurring the screenshot of credit card entry during the task switching or disallowing third party keyboards to log everything.
+For instance blurring the screenshot of credit card entry during the task switcher or disallowing third party keyboards to log everything.
+I completely missed Fumiya Nakamura on “Optimizing iOS Development” which I wanted to attend.
+I was busy preparing for my talk.

 <a id="org8e4f2c2"></a>

 ## Day 3: The workshop

 Needless to say the previous night we partyed.
-Van Der Lee and I started with Chuk (Romanian fire water), later joined by the likes of John, Pedro, Simione, Ostop, Nakamura-san and Assaf.
+Van Der Lee and I started with Țuică (Romanian fire water), later joined by the likes of John, Pedro, Simione, Ostop, Nakamura-san and Assaf.
 Later we went to club, then to a bar and then back to Doner (as expected) place before heading to bed pretty late at night.
 The following day (today, 16 Feb 2018) I had a 3.5 hours to explain what the heck is Monad in Swift.
-Needless to confess I had hoped for a open ended discussion model workshop, I had to do last minute preparation.
+Needless to confess I had hoped for a open ended discussion model workshop, I had to do some last minute preparation.

 I planned the workshop in the morning after late breakfast therby missing one of the most interesting session on Build System by Pedro.
 Explaining Monad is hard, although is based around the generalization for composing 2 functions where each one has a signature of a -> M b.
+Where M stands for any kind of Contextaul type (i.e. Optional, Result, Collection)

     (a -> M b) -> (b -> M c) -> M c

-I often struggled in times to give proper example that would be used in real life directly resorting.
-I had to use some sample game.
+I often struggled in times to give proper example that would be used in real life.
+I had to use MAD.A.DAM game.
 I gave attendees some space to think, time to implement map and flatMap on Result and List types.
-I did't bother asking them to model Monad as protocol.
+I did't bother asking them to model Monad as protocol like I did back in SwiftAveiro (It was fun exercise).
 This is such a nice brain teaser.
-All in all, I found people dropping off couple of times.
-However they were interested to stick around and see what monad was.
+At times, I found people dropping off and had to get them back.
+I was constantly pushing code changes so people could follow.
+They were interested to stick around and see what monad was.
 Several people did manage to get the hang of it and struggle through the 3.5 hour to see and create a Monad for themselves.
 Seeing that satisfaction on their face is rewarding.
 Next time around I would love to increase the smiling face at the end.

-Later that evening, we went old city and enjoyed authentic romanian cousine at the "wheels" restaurant.
+Later that evening, we went to old city center and enjoyed authentic romanian cousine at the "wheels" restaurant.
 Bogdan, Iaran and Mircha were wonderful organisers.
 We then went for walk, see the roman wall remains and some other monuments of history.
-Later we went to Enigma bar which was decorated interestingly with a rounded bulbs on ceiling synchornized to move vertically, a giant wall clock with mechanical wheels attached to mortar and a robot that was pedalling a cycle all night long.
+Later we went to Enigma bar which was decorated interestingly with a rounded bulbs on ceiling synchornized to move vertically, a giant wall clock with mechanical wheels attached to motor and a robot that was pedalling a cycle all night long.
 Soon we were back to the hotel, already past 12 midnight.